What is GAAST?

 Next Steps

-Next steps will be to fully define the repository and build a prototype website, with materials from all workstreams.
-This will form that basis for sharing information globally for the benefit of States and industry, and will contain case studies, examples, best practices and checklists to address attraction and retention of skilled talent across all areas of the sector.
+Next steps include populating the repository with materials from all workstreams, the soft launch of the website (Phase 1), and continued collaboration with ICAO’s Next Generation of Aviation Professionals (NGAP) programme.
+The repository will serve as a global resource for States and industry, featuring case studies, examples, best practices, and checklists to support the attraction and retention of skilled talent across all areas of the sector.